 Hargrave put a bullet in its skull, viscous blood filling the air with a putrid, festering odor.
 Roderick slipped through the door, into the dark cell, with Hargrave right behind him.
 Roderick dragged the body out of the doorway, while Hargrave pulled the door shut, sealing them inside.

-The zombies outside howled with frustration and ravenous appetite, slamming their hands against the heavy, iron door.
+The zombies outside howledin frustration and ravenous appetite, slamming their hands against the heavy, iron door.
 The door had small square slits at eye level, providing them a narrow view of the hall.
 The zombies thrust their fingers through the gaps and peered through the makeshift window, leering hungrily.
 Roderick and Hargrave retreated to the back of the cell.

 The door could only be opened from the outside.
 If the dead could figure out how to unlatch the door, there was no way Roderick could stop them.
 He was banking on their lack of intelligence to keep them alive.